Berliner Journal

-The Berliner Journal (later the Ontario Journal) was a German-language weekly newspaper published in Berlin, Canada (later Kitchener) from 1859 to 1918.
-Founded by German immigrants Friedrich Rittinger and John Motz, they operated the paper through most of its existence until their sons – William John Motz, Herman Rittinger and John Adam Rittinger – took over the operation at the turn of the century.
+The Berliner Journal (later the Ontario Journal) was a German-language weekly-newspaper published in Berlin, Canada (later Kitchener), from 1859 to 1918.
+The newspaper was founded by the German immigrants Friedrich Rittinger and John Motz, who operated the paper together through most of its existence until their sons – William John Motz, Herman Rittinger and John Adam Rittinger – took over the operation at the turn of the century.

-As German speakers made up a large segment of those immigrating to Canada in the 19th century, demand for German-language publications was high.
+German speakers made up a large segment of those immigrating to Canada in the 19th century, and demand for German-language publications in Upper Canada was high.
 When founded, the Berliner Journal was one of several German-language newspapers in Ontario.
 By 1908, competitors had either ceased publication or amalgamated into it, making the Journal one of only two German papers in Ontario and the most widely read in Canada.
-At its peak, circulation was over 5,000 with a readership spanning the country and extending into the northern United States.
+At its peak, circulation was around 5,000 with a readership spanning the country and extending into the northern United States.

 The outbreak of the First World War led to rising anti-German sentiment in Canada.
-Following the 1916 Berlin to Kitchener name change, the newspaper was renamed the Ontario Journal in January 1917.
-A 1918 Order in Council prohibiting the use of "enemy languages" in Canadian publications led the Journal to publishing only in English beginning in October 1918 and then folding altogether in December 1918.
+After Berlin changed its name to Kitchener in 1916, the newspaper was renamed the Ontario Journal in January 1917.
+A 1918 Order in Council prohibiting the use of "enemy languages" in Canadian publications led the Journal to publishing only in English beginning in October 1918 and then folding altogether that December.